strelec/hive-serde-schema-gen/README.md

 The generator is written in Scala, a JVM language, which makes it insanely fast and enables it to run with what you already have installed.

-Example
+Example usage (with instructions)
 ---
+First, you have to install SBT (Scala Build Tool), which is the only dependency, besides JDK.
+You can do that here: http://www.scala-sbt.org/download.html

+In the project root, you should then run `sbt compile`, but you have to do that only on the first time and when you pull the newer version of a library from my GIT repository.

-Let's say we have the following JSON in the file `users.json`.
+In the source tree, there is the following JSON in the file `example/users.json`, so we'll use it for demonstration purposes.

 ```json
 {"id":1, "name":"Rok", "income":null, "city":{"name":"Grosuplje", "area":12544}, "children":[{"name":"Matej"}]}